everythinginmoderation2/forked-bd-codealong-6-2-generics-recommender-starter/README.md

 * `watch_watchPrimeVideo_addToMostRecentlyViewed`

-Either run the unit tests in `PrimeVideoRecommenderWatchTest` in IntelliJ or run the `generics-movie-watch` workflow to make sure that the unit tests for watch are now passing.
+Either run the unit tests in `PrimeVideoRecommenderWatchTest` in IntelliJ or run the `./gradlew -q clean :test --tests com.amazon.ata.generics.recommender.movie.PrimeVideoRecommenderWatchTest` gradle command to make sure that the unit tests for watch are now passing.

 Goal:
-* Workflow `generics-movie-watch` succeeds
+* `PrimeVideoRecommenderWatchTest` unit tests are passing.

 #### COMPLETION: Implement `getRecommendation`
 Implement the `getRecommendation` method so that it pulls a random movie from